julie-yi202/julie-yi.github.io/cisco-labs/cml/ospf.md

 One of those areas is Area 0

-If a router touches multiple non‑backbone areas (like Area 1 and Area 2), it does NOT become an ABR.
+If a router touches multiple non‑backbone areas (like Area 1 and Area 2), it does NOT become an ABR(Area Border Router).
 ## Apply this to your R2
 Your R2 has: